Goobley/CoronalScatter/README.md

 ## Coronal Scattering Code

-Accelerated program for calculating radio scattering in the solar corona, using Kokkos to abstract parallelism.
+Accelerated program for calculating radio scattering in the solar corona, using Kokkos to abstract parallelism, based on the original IDL scattering code developed by E. Kontar, present as `ray_new.pro`.

 ## Requirements